Dontae Johnson: 2014 season

-He made his professional regular season debut in the San Francisco 49ers' season-opener at the Dallas Cowboys and recorded two solo tackles and two pass deflections in their 28–17 victory.
+He made his professional regular season debut in the 49ers' season-opener at the Dallas Cowboys and recorded two solo tackles and two pass deflections in their 28–17 victory.
 On October 13, 2014, Johnson made a tackle, a pass deflection, and made his first career interception after picking off a pass attempt by Austin Davis and returning it for a 20-yard touchdown during a 31–17 win over the St. Louis Rams.
-During a Week 14 matchup against the Oakland Raiders, Johnson collected a season-high seven combined tackles as the 49ers lost 13–24.
-On December 14, 2014, he earned his first career start and recorded four combined tackles and deflected a pass in a 7–17 loss at the Seattle Seahawks.
+During a Week 14 matchup against the Oakland Raiders, Johnson collected a season-high seven combined tackles as the 49ers lost 24–13.
+On December 14, 2014, he earned his first career start and recorded four combined tackles and deflected a pass in a 17–7 loss at the Seattle Seahawks.
 He finished his rookie season with 34 combined tackles (26 solo), six pass deflections, an interception, and a touchdown in three starts and 16 games.
-The 49ers and Coach Harbaugh mutually parted ways after they finished with an 8-8 season in 2014.
+The 49ers and Harbaugh mutually parted ways after they finished with an 8–8 season in 2014.